chlorid/a_file_explorer/README.md

 -Copy Volumes
 -Wipe Volumes
 -Copy files
--delete files
+-Delete files
+-Play a sample on double click
-all above functionalities apply to S1000/S3000 file system.
+-Browse S1000 Programs/ Keygroup settings (TODO: editing) all above functionalities apply to S1000/S3000 file system.
 Anyway there is not mucch modification needed to enable more formats.
+Let me know what you are missing.

 Yet to come:
 -Ability to mount/unount disk containers provided by rascsi (https://github.com/akuker/RASCSI/)